 - Handcrafted bamboo flute made by Tommy Lee

 Online registration is due by August 26.
-Paid participants will receive directions for early entrance onto festival grounds for workshop.
+Paid participants will receive an email with directions for early entrance onto festival grounds for workshop.

 If under 18, you must be accompanied by adult who will need to purchase an advance ticket.
 Tickets can be purchased here.

 To register for one of these limited spaces, visit the Indian Summer Store.